Are you making therapeutic blends for yourself, your family or clients?

 In the classroom at Aromatic Wisdom Institute, my students use only essential oils that are batch-specific GC/MS tested.
 In fact, our ACP (Aromatherapy Certification Program) is based on blending from the chemical component perspective so my students can create the most effective formulas for the best results.

-Please note that the information you receive on a GS/MS analysis report is NOT the same as that given on an MSDS sheet.
-Many essential oil distributors will offer you their Material Safety Data Sheet (MSDS) which is fine, but it does not give the chemical breakdown of the oil.
-An MSDS sheet is intended to provide workers and emergency personnel with procedures for handling or working with that substance in a safe manner, and includes information such as melting point, toxicity, storage, disposal, protective equipment, and spill-handling procedures.
+Many essential oil distributors will offer you their Material Safety Data Sheet (MSDS).
+This is fine, but it does not give the chemical breakdown of the oil.
+An MSDS sheet is intended to provide workers and emergency personnel with procedures for handling or working with that substance in a safe manner and includes information such as melting point, toxicity, storage, disposal, protective equipment, and spill-handling procedures.

 Then leave a comment below and tell me about that call!